nirmalakumarsahu/nirmalakumarsahu/articles/java/basic-concept/solid-principles.md

 | **D**  | **Dependency Inversion Principle**  | Depend on abstractions, not concrete implementations.               |

 ### [🔝 Back to Top](#index)

 ---

-Here's a **professionally structured and polished version** of your explanation of the **Single Responsibility Principle (SRP)**, with improved grammar, formatting, and clarity — while keeping your intent, structure, and examples intact.

----